FasterMelee/FasterMelee-installer/README.md

 ### Thanks to:
 /u/ParadigmComplex.
-Seriously, I could not have finished the basic script without this guy.
+Seriously, I could not have finished the original script without this guy.

 /u/jojorino and Hannesmann, always testing and helping, as well as the rest of the FM discord!